 North Rhine-Westphalia

-North Rhine-Westphalia is Germany's most populous state, known for its industrial heritage, major cities, and cultural attractions.
+North Rhine-Westphalia is Germany's most populous state, known for its industrial heritage and major cities like Cologne and Düsseldorf.

 About this Region